Synthesis of Global guidance and recommendations on how to prevent and manage COVID-19 in prisons

 4. Prevention & containment

 Preventing the virus entering into the prisons:

-Containing the virus within prisons & mitigating its effect:
+Managing the virus inside prisons & mitigating its effect:

 c.
 Treat detainees infected with COVID-19 as per national guidance in respect of the principle of equivalence of care.